gbif/pipelines/gbif/identifiers/diagnostics/README.md

 0000002,GLM-P-0000002
 0000003,GLM-P-0000003
 ```
-_Note:_ that it is possible to migrate GBIF identifiers using triplet value, the file must have the following format:
+_Note:_ that it is possible to migrate GBIF identifiers using triplet value, the file must have the following format, including _null_ at the end:
 ```csv
 old_institutionCode|old_collectionCode|old_catalogNumber|null,new_institutionCode|new_collectionCode|new_catalogNumber|null
 ```